China warns of widespread smog, Beijing issues second 'red alert'

 NO OUTDOOR ACTIVITIES

-Beijing is not the only city to have a coloured alert system, and the restrictions rolled out in the most severe cases are broadly similar.
+Beijing is not the only city to have a colored alert system, and the restrictions rolled out in the most severe cases are broadly similar.

 Hebei's environment protection bureau said it was issuing an orange alert, the second-highest, starting from Friday.
 Schools will not close and there will be no vehicle restrictions but it recommends no outdoor activities and that people use public transport.